 This knowledge base contains three predicates: happy, competes, and powerlifter.
 Predicates are important concepts.
 The clauses we code are attempts to define what predicates mean and how they are interrelated.

 What can be done with Prolog knowledge bases?
 We use Prolog knowledge bases by posing queries.
 For example, you can run the query:

 This is because this is one of the facts explicitly defined in the knowledge base.
 If you run the query:

 In this query, "Who" is a logical variable and Prolog will unify the logical variable to any value which makes the query succeed.
 Note that facts and queries look exactly the same, so when you run a query, you're asking Prolog if the fact exists, or can the variable be unified so that it becomes a fact.
 Queries can have multiple answers.
 In this case, Prolog will give the answer one at a time.

 The easiest way to understand how a Prolog works is to draw a search tree and execute the search from top to bottom, depth first search (DFS).
 For the query to succeed, Prolog must unify the query and the fact.
 When there is more than one way of obtaining a unification, then a choice point is recorded.
 Choice points are used in backtracking.

-Next time, we’ll take a closer look at queries and recursion.
+Next time, in part 3 of this Prolog series, we’ll take a closer look at queries and recursion.